How much more snow to go and will March deliver more snow than January?

 It is worth pointing out that we've had some significant March snow storms recently.
 Three of the past six years have produced significant snow.

-In 2018, the largest snowfall of the season fell on Sunday, March 24th with just over 10" of snow in Indianapolis.
+In 2018, the largest snowfall of the season fell on Sunday, March 24th with just over 10" of snow in Indianapolis (image below).
 In 2013, over 6" of snow fall on the same date!
 In 2015, 6" of snow fell on the first producing an record snow depth to start the month with 11" at daybreak.

 Three March's in the past six years have produced more snow than our January